 The USS Athene (AKA-22) was an Artemis-class attack cargo ship.
 The ship was in active service for a total of 20 months.
 By design, the vessel was meant to be engaged mainly in the transportation of equipment, supplies, and armed forces.

-The USS Athene principally saw service in operations taking place during World War II, having been involved in the attacks and occupations missions against Iwo Jima and Okinawa.
-The ship was awarded two World War II Victory Medals among a few other awards.
+The USS Athene principally saw service in operations taking place during World War II, having been involved in the attacks and occupation missions against Iwo Jima and Okinawa.
+The ship was awarded two World War II Victory Medals, among a few other awards.